Implementing secure DevOps to innovate with confidence

-The level of contribution of DevSecOps team may vary depending on the level of threat or complexity of system, network and application or level of automation and the amount manual efforts that one needs to put in.
+The level of contribution of the DevSecOps team may vary depending on the level of threat or complexity of the system, network, and application or the level of automation and the amount of manual effort that one needs to put in.
 Now, IT organizations want the SecOps personnel to concentrate more on the root cause analysis rather than only solving the problem.
 These causes can be categorized into four quadrants viz. simple, complicated, complex, and chaotic to better analyze the threats with a system called “Cynefin”.
-So now, your DevSecOps teams need to analyze these threats, their root cause and try to move the threats towards simpler from chaotic.
-This means disorders which are less impacting, and which can be easily overcome with simple and more automated solutions than a more complex and manual ones.
+So now, your DevSecOps teams need to analyze these threats and their root cause and try to move the threats toward simpler from chaotic.
+This means disorders which are less impacting and can be easily overcome with simple and more automated solutions than more complex and manual ones.
 Because only finding and patching is not going to work hereon.

 Previously most of the IT hardware and processes, except the thing that is interacting with the end user, was all in-house or on-premise and we had firewalls and monitoring tools to take care of the security.
-But then came the cloud and containerization evolution and security has been on everyone’s mind since then.
-Considering the inherent financial and operational advantages, scalability powers of cloud and containers, you can’t say no to these just because you have increased security concerns.
-So, what you do is address these security concerns and that doesn’t only mean using tools and frameworks but a cultural shift where you plant the security seed to the very root of every process.
-Last time I talked about the SecOps, the focus was more on tools and frameworks that you can leverage along with practices for container environment security.
+But then came the cloud and containerization evolution, and security has been on everyone’s mind since then.
+Considering the inherent financial and operational advantages, and scalability powers of cloud and containers, you can’t say no to these just because you have increased security concerns.
+So, what you do is address these security concerns, and that doesn’t only mean using tools and frameworks but a cultural shift where you plant the security seed at the very root of every process.
+The last time I talked about SecOps, the focus was more on tools and frameworks that you can leverage along with practices for container environment security.
 This time I will talk about the cultural aspects that can address the security concerns for your organization.
 What are the things which you as an organization need to do to bolster your security?

 - Frequent and ad-hoc security checks: With frequent code releases, deployments and integrations, security checks can be included at every stage and in a timely manner to make sure your application and environment are free from any threat.
 In addition to this, ad-hoc security checks can also help in making sure security operations are capable enough to handle any attack.